florence-bockting/elicito/README.md

 === "conda"

-I   If you are installing with conda, we recommend
-    installing the extras by hand because there is no stable solution yet (see [conda issue #7502](https://github.com/conda/conda/issues/7502))
+    If you are installing with conda, we recommend installing the extras by hand because there is no stable solution yet (see [conda issue #7502](https://github.com/conda/conda/issues/7502))
 === "pip"

     ```sh
     # To add plotting dependencies
     pip install 'elicito[plots]'